Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 and more.

+#### No sudden in-app pop-up ads

+Yes, this happens.
+Regularly.

 #### No forced updates

-You also don't have to fear forced firmware updates that paywall or even entirely remove a previously available feature.
+Without the cloud, you won't have to fear forced firmware updates that paywall or even entirely remove a previously available feature.

-Bricked devices caused by faulty forced firmware updates are also an issue that seems to happen from time to time.
+Bricked devices caused by faulty forced firmware updates are an issue that seems to happen from time to time.
 One might for example push an update with extremely verbose logs enabled, leading to your flash wearing out and bricking your whole car.<br/>
 You can't just not update to prevent those situations.
 It is also very hard/impossible to prove that a defect was caused by the manufacturer.

-Overall, forced firmware updates IMO are a very scary thing, because they clearly demonstrate that you're not the owner of the device you've bought.
-One might argue that you also buy this "managed update service" with the device, however is it really a service if you cannot opt out?
+#### No sudden redesigns

+This is an extension of the "no forced updates", as it is what they usually facilitate.

+I do miss the blades dashboard, but that was nothing compared to what we've been seeing in the last few years.<br/>
+**Everything** we use regularly changes _completely_ for _absolutely no reason_ other than probably some microbenchmarks showing that users are 0.3% more likely to buy when the button is at the other end of the application.

+> Focus groups have shown that round edges are now bad.
+> They will be edgy again for the next 72h, then return to being round every second sunday.

+All that nonsense just doesn't happen when your device isn't internet-connected.

 #### No account required